uswds/uswds-site/_components/form-templates/02-address-form.md

       <li>Support both five- and nine-digit ZIP codes.
 Some addresses require a nine-digit ZIP code.
 If you would like to use an input mask, it should be “#####-####” so that the text is properly formatted, regardless of whether a user enters a five- or nine-digit ZIP code.</li>
     </ul>
     <h4 class="usa-heading">Upgrading address forms (pre version 0.14.0)</h4>
-    <p>The Standards previously leveraged <a href="https://www.filamentgroup.com/lab/politespace.html">Politespace</a> as a way to implement input masking as part of this particular form template, specifically zip code inputs.
+    <p>The Design System previously leveraged <a href="https://www.filamentgroup.com/lab/politespace.html">Politespace</a> as a way to implement input masking as part of this particular form template, specifically zip code inputs.
 Our guidance for upgrading is outlined in the following steps:</p>
     <ul>
       <li>Be sure to include <a href="https://jquery.com/">jQuery</a> with your assets and include it onto your page.</li>
       <li>Add the required Politespace files with your other 3rd party assets.</li>